bkrepp-ctps/balancedVolumes/README.md

 9. Google Maps JavaScript API version 3.x
 10. ctpsGoogleMapsUtils.js version 1.0

-NOTE: This application relies upon a special vesrion of the 'd3-tip' library that was originally written by Justin Palmer (http://github.com/Caged/d3-tip).
-This library was migrated to support D3 Version 4 by (Constantin Gavrilete)  https://github.com/cgav/d3-tip.
+NOTE: This application relies upon a special version of the 'd3-tip' library that was originally written by Justin Palmer (http://github.com/Caged/d3-tip).
+This library was migrated to support D3 Version 4 by Constantin Gavrilete (https://github.com/cgav/d3-tip).
 That version, however, relies upon ES6 features that are not supported by most current (2019) browsers.
 It was modified by David Gotz (https://github.com/VACLab/d3-tip) to work in current browsers.
 That version is the baseline version used in this app.
 It is TBD whether it will require further customization for